tlehman/tobilehman.com/content/posts/timelapse/index.md

 Here is a sample from October 2018 to September 2020:
 <video controls width="100%"><source src="/posts/timelapse/timelapse-tree.mp4" type="video/mp4" /></video>

-The music is by Hans Zimmer, it was edited in iMovie for iOS, and I couldn't be happier with the result.
+The music is by Hans Zimmer, it was edited in iMovie for iOS, and I am happy with the result.
 It conveys the feeling of growth, change, and rebirth.
+But I also can't help but feel it's incompleteness.
+This is only day 1 of this tree's life.
+This tree is just getting started.
+It will cast a shadow for people I don't know, and for people who don't exist yet.
+It is my connection to the future.

 I always appreciate feedback on my code, or videos, or posts.
 Mail your comments to <a href="mailto:mail@tobilehman.com">mail@tobilehman.com</a>